apache/tvm-rfcs/rfcs/0077-async-pipeline.md

 It’s also worth noting some cons of the token-based synchronization, in the context of the TIR software pipeline.
 First, it is not obvious how a token should be represented at all.
 It would probably be an integer, but each backend would probably have its own different representation.
 Second, expressing dependencies via tokens would be natural if what we generate is a DAG-like structure.
 But the output of the TIR software pipeline transform is still a loop, without unrolling: We would need to be able to refer to “the token associated with an async operation from three iterations ago”, for example, but that is a bit awkward to express.
 We would end up maintaining a circular buffer of tokens, in addition to the circular buffer of multi-versioned buffer copies.

 ### Where to put `async_commit_queue`?

-Simple: It should be after the last async block in a given stage.
+Although `async_commit_queue` can be attached to each async operation individually, we group multiple async invocations into one `async_commit_queue` if there are multiple async operations in the same stage.

 For example, given the annotation,

 ```python
 sch.annotate(k0, ann_key="software_pipeline_stage", ann_val=[0, 0, 3])
 sch.annotate(k0, ann_key="software_pipeline_async_stages", ann_val=[0])
 ```

-`async_commit_queue(0)` is inserted after the second block.
+`async_commit_queue(0)` would enclose the first two blocks.

 However, if the order is given by